rasta-mouse/OST-C2-Spec/README.md

 ## Task Flags

-Some flags are mutually exclusive and MUST NOT be set together (e.g. the encoding flags).
-If no flags are set, a task SHOULD be assumed to have completed successfully and NOT fragmented.
+Some flags are mutually exclusive and MUST NOT be set together.
+If no flags are set, a task SHOULD be assumed to have completed successfully and the associated output (if any) is NOT fragmented.

 ```text
 | Value | Description                              |